coder/docs/admin/registries/ecr.md

----
-title: "Amazon Elastic Container Registry"
+# Amazon Elastic Container Registry
-description: Add a private Amazon ECR to Coder.
----

 This article will show you how to add your private ECR to Coder.
 If you're using a public ECR registry, you do not need to follow the steps below.